mohamedA122ouz/DCReader/README.md

 ## Check If those things already installed and install what is missing

 First open Powershell

+in the windows search box write "widows powershell"
 ![alt text](image-6.png)

 1. check whether .Net installed